Discover Romania : Current issues

 Despite the progress made, Romania remains one of Europe's poorest countries.
 A quarter of the population still lives below the poverty line.
 Regional disparities are considerable.
 Cities like Bucharest, Sibiu, Cluj and Timișoara are experiencing a real economic boom.
 But small towns and villages are struggling, particularly in areas such as Moldova, which is among the poorest regions in the EU.

 Inflation is one of the highest in the Union, at over 9% in 2023.
 A real problem for many Romanians: for example, apartment prices in Bucharest have soared, as have food prices, without living standards keeping pace.
-Public investment and infrastructure are still struggling: in 2019, for example, Romania still has only some 800 km of freeway, and hospitals are in poor condition.
+Public investment and infrastructure are still struggling: in 2019, Romania will have just 800 km of freeway, and hospitals are still in poor condition.
 The country is struggling to take full advantage of the billions in European funds allocated to it.